The Automated Photometry Of Transients (AutoPhOT) pipeline: Acknowledgements

 \section{Acknowledgements}

 SJB would like to acknowledge the support of Science Foundation Ireland and the Royal Society (RS-EA/3471).
 MF is supported by a Royal Society - Science Foundation Ireland University Research Fellowship.
 We thank Simon Prentice for sharing data for AT 2018cow, SN 2016coi, and SN 2016iae, and comments on \apt during its early phase of development.
+We thank Kim Phan for correcting an error with the color term correct.
 We thank Emma Callis, Robert Byrne, Beth Fitzpatrick, Shane Moran, Kate Maguire, and Llu\'is Galbany for their comments and feedback while \apt was under development.
 We thank the Transient Name Server and their open source sample codes\footnote{\url{https://www.wis-tns.org/content/tns-getting-started}}.
 This research made use of Astropy\footnote{\url{http://www.astropy.org}}, a community-developed core \py package for Astronomy \citep{astropy:2013, astropy:2018}.
 This research made use of data provided by Astrometry.net\footnote{\url{https://astrometry.net/use.html}}